lukemenard/AgEagle_Eng-Test/README.md

 API:

 * Create a REST api that returns a number of random lat and long points with weather data.
-	* The consuymer of the api should be able to specifty the number of returned points
+	* The consumer of the api should be able to specifty the number of returned points
 	* Weather data can be pulled via an api from [Open Weather Map](https://openweathermap.org/current)
 	* Random numbers should be retreived from an outside source ie: [Random.org api](https://www.random.org/clients/http/)